veen2718/SpotifyStats/README.md

 `useAPI`: If this is False, will not use the Spotify API, and will just use downloaded data

-`useGoogleDrive`: If this is True, it will use Google Drive for backing up the history.json

 ### Updating to newer version
 When updating to a newer version, simply copy the history.json file into the folder with the new release